Ciiku-Kihara/EAST-AFRICA-FINANCIAL-INCLUSION-PROJECT/README.md

 You can get the data and the dataset description for this project here http://bit.ly/FinancialDataset and here respectively http://bit.ly/VariableDefinitions

+More information on the surveys can be found here:
+- FinAccess Kenya 2018.
+[Link]
+- Finscope Rwanda 2016.
+[Link]
+- Finscope Tanzania 2017.
+[Link]
+- Finscope Uganda 2018.
+[Link]

 ## Technologies Used
 I used Python to clean and analyze the data.
 I particularly used the Pandas library.